cri1-dotcom/cri1-dotcom.github.io/_posts/2026-05-13-Final-Project.md

 Materials Used:
 2 Sheets of Felt, One stiff, one flexible.
-Conductive Thread
+Conductive Thread,
-2 White LED's
+2 White LED's,
-Arduino
+Arduino,
-Arduino Switch
+Arduino Switch,
-Arduino Temp Sensor
+Arduino Temp Sensor,
-Battery
+Battery.

 3 Tips to My Past Self:
-  Arrays Are the Best
+  1. Arrays Are the Best!
-  Make sure you make the right pin the right color! ie. 12=R, 13=G, 14=B Print statements are your best friend, they will help identify all of your silly syntax problems
+  2. Make sure you make the right pin the right color! ie. 12=R, 13=G, 14=B,
+  3. Print statements are your best friend, they will help identify all of your silly syntax problems

 ![..](https://cri1-dotcom.github.io/assets/img/waxfront.jpeg)
 ![..](https://cri1-dotcom.github.io/assets/img/waxwrong.jpeg)